-Each year approximately 1500 chemical analyses are conducted on storm water samples at the Y-12 Complex.
+During 2003 approximately 5,000 data points were generated from storm water samples at the Y-12 Complex.
 By assessing the quality of storm water discharges from the site and by determining potential sources of pollutants affecting storm water, effective controls can be identified and put into place to reduce or eliminate these pollutant sources.